cade-vs/nightwatch/README.md

     # end of file

 If you have a problem with the setup, contact me (see contact details below).

+#  CONFIGURATION FILES

+Configuration file is created with default values but can be edited manually if needed:

+    $HOME/.config/CSA/NW2.conf

+There are few state files, which are not supposed to be edited:

+    # last locations with played videos
+    $HOME/.config/CSA/NW2_LL.conf

+    # last played videos for each visited location
+    $HOME/.config/CSA/NW2_LL.conf

 #  CREDITS